What experiences inspired you to pursue being an actor or other artist? These books are about those kinds of experiences.

 “A portion of the proceeds from the sales of the book go to support the arts advocacy programs of The Creative Coalition…”

 From the book:

 “Children need art to express who they are.
 How they feel.
 Why we are here on Earth.
 How they are special.
 Children need art.
 Art heals.
 Art is not a luxury.
 Art is a necessity.” – Patricia Arquette

 “Art is the master, I am its slave!” – Samuel L. Jackson

 [A related quote: “Sometimes creativity is a compulsion, not an ambition.”
 Actor Edward Norton – from my article Positive Obsessions To Be Creative.]

-Books To Fuel Your Creative Mind – selected titles from the hundreds of articles, as well as other book lists, on my various Talent Development Resources series of sites.
+Books To Fuel Your Creative Mind – selected titles from the hundreds of articles, as well as other book lists, on my various Creative Mind series of sites.
 These books may help you further develop creative thinking and business innovation, and enhance your creative life and personal growth.